Floorp-Projects/Floorp/testing/docker/README.md

 ## Building images

-Generally images can be pulled from the [registry](./REGISTRY) rather then build locally, but for developing new images its often helpful to hack on them locally.
+Generally, images can be pulled from the [registry](./REGISTRY) rather than built locally, however, for developing new images it's often helpful to hack on them locally.

 To build an image, invoke `build.sh` with the name of the folder (without a trailing slash):